 2> include an entry in variable VarMobilityHistoryReport possibly after removing the oldest entry, if necessary, according to following:

 3> set the field timeSpent of the entry as the time spent in 'any cell selection' state and/or 'camped on any cell' state in NR or LTE.

+5.7.9.3 Release of Mobility History Information

+If the UE supports storage of mobility history information, the UE shall:

+1> if stored, discard the mobility history information, i.e. release the UE variable VarMobilityHistoryReport upon deregistration from the network.

 NEXT CHANGE